styounessi/email-processing/README.md

 ### NLTK (Natural Language Toolkit) VADER (Valence Aware Dictionary and sEntiment Reasoner) 🌠
 > NLTK VADER is a rule-based sentiment analysis tool specifically designed for analyzing sentiment in text.
 It is part of the NLTK library, a popular Python package for natural language processing.

 The body of each email is analyzed by the `SentimentIntensityAnalyzer` and a new field called `sentiment` is added with the derived sentiment (via the compound score) of each email.
+Once a file has been processed for sentiment, its contents are ready to be inserted into the `emails` collection.